Home Energy Maps Travel Maps Tourism Maps Fault Maps

 Long Valley Caldera

-The recurring past earthquake swarms and episodes of ground uplift (particularly the uplift centered on Long Valley Caldera’s resurgent dome) that dominated the geologic unrest in Long Valley Caldera through the early 1980’s and 199’s emphasize that this large silicic magmatic system is still active and capable of producing volcanic eruptions.
+The recurring past earthquake swarms and episodes of ground uplift (particularly the uplift centered on Long Valley Caldera’s Resurgent Dome) that dominated the geologic unrest in Long Valley Caldera through the early 1980s and 1990s emphasize that this large silicic magmatic system is still active and capable of producing volcanic eruptions.

-The four level color code warning conditions were developed in collaboration with Mono County, the Town of Mammoth Lakes, the California Earthquake Prediction Evaluation Council (CEPEC) and the California Division of Mines and Geology (CDMG).
-It was formally adopted in June 1997 in an effort to simplify and clarify the five level alphabetic E through A status system initially adopted in 1991.
-The color code system through condition ORANGE is based on activity levels and rates for premonitory activity commonly observed prior to the onset of a volcanic eruption.
+The four-level color code warning conditions were developed in collaboration with Mono County, the Town of Mammoth Lakes, the California Earthquake Prediction Evaluation Council (CEPEC), and the California Division of Mines and Geology (CDMG).
+It was formally adopted in June 1997 in an effort to simplify and clarify the five-level alphabetic E through A status system initially adopted in 1991.

-Background typically includes several Mag 2 earthquakes, day with 10-20 smaller events and C02 emissions at Mammoth Mountain < 500 t/day
+Background typically includes several Magnitude 2 earthquakes per day with 10-20 smaller events and CO2 emissions at Mammoth Mountain < 500 t/day.

-A swarm and 1 Magnitude 5, 5 Magnitude 4, or 30 Magnitude 3 events; day OR Average strain rates of 1 ppm day or displacements of 5 mm day on 3 or more instruments sustained for 48 hours.
+A swarm and 1 Magnitude 5, 5 Magnitude 4, or 30 Magnitude 3 events per day OR average strain rates of 1 ppm per day or displacements of 5 mm per day on 3 or more instruments sustained for 48 hours.

 Eruptive activity characterized by any of the following: